orangepro-ai/orangepro-kg-iswc2026/README.md

 ---
 ## Note on LLM Stochasticity and Reproducibility

 LLM judges are stochastic by nature.
-Even with `temperature=0`, exact verdict replication is not guaranteed across model versions, API updates, or provider-side changes. **This is expected and by design.**
+Even with `temperature=0`, exact verdict replication is not guaranteed across model versions, API updates, or provider-side changes.
+This is expected and by design.

-The primary reproducibility claim of this paper is not "run the judge and get exactly 48/51" â it is: **the frozen verdict dataset is publicly available, SHA256-hashed, and independently verifiable.** The 94.1% figure is a fact about that specific frozen dataset, not a live benchmark.
+The primary reproducibility claim of this paper is not “run the judge and get exactly 48/51” — it is: the frozen verdict dataset is publicly available, SHA256-hashed, and independently verifiable.
+The 94.1% figure is a fact about that specific frozen dataset, not a live benchmark.

 The `reproduce_results.py` script reads the pre-computed verdicts directly from `verdicts_51pairs.json` without making any LLM API calls.
 This is the correct replication path.

-If you choose to re-run the judge scoring using `llm_judge.py`, treat it as a **methodology audit** â you are verifying that the rubric and prompt produce qualitatively similar preferences, not that you will recover exactly 48 wins.
-Minor variance (Â±2 pairs) is expected and acceptable given LLM stochasticity.
+If you choose to re-run the judge scoring using `llm_judge.py`, treat it as a methodology audit — you are verifying that the rubric and prompt produce qualitatively similar preferences, not that you will recover exactly 48 wins.
+Minor variance (±2 pairs) is expected and acceptable given LLM stochasticity.
 The calibration artifact (`verdicts_calibration_24pairs.json`) provides a reference subset for this purpose.

 This approach follows established practice in LLM evaluation research, where frozen evaluation sets with cryptographic hashes serve as the reproducibility anchor.

 ---